iterate-ch/docs/mountainduck/connect/sync.md

 ```{note}
 As long as the volume is mounted, files marked _Up to Date_ or _In Sync_ with a green checkmark remain accessible even if the network connection drops.
 Changes are synchronized in the background when the server is reachable again.
 This is made possible by caching file contents in an obfuscated cache on a local disk, which is unavailable for direct use.
 ```

-To reach the context menu right-click on a file or folder in File Explorer (Windows) or Finder (macOS).
-Refer to [Finder Extension & Windows File Explorer Extension](../interface.md#context-menu-in-finder-and-windows-file-explorer).

 ### Delete on Local Disk